-What started as a collaboration between two universities has grown to include participants from many institutions including the University of Vermont, Edinburgh University in Scotland, and Kazan State Medical University in Russia.
+What started as a collaboration between two universities has grown to include participants from many institutions including the University of Vermont, Edinburgh University in Scotland, and Kazan State Medical University in Russia and Erlangen University in Germany.
 The work at Makerere has mainly centered on the Department of Internal Medicine, but we continue to explore opportunities to collaborate with other departments.

 Rooted in mutual respect and trust, this collaboration continues to share its vision to enhance clinical care through medical education and research.
 Since its inception, more than 200 faculty, residents and students have rotated in Mulago Hospital through MUYU Office.
-In addition, 12 faculty and physicians from Makerere College of Health Sciences and Mulago Hospital have spent 4-12 months at Yale and its affiliated hospitals, focusing on specific specialties with emphasis on the management of chronic diseases.
-We, in collaboration with the Yale School of Medicine’s Office of International Health, have also hosted 16 medical students from Makerere for a one month rotation at YSM.
-Most recently, we helped one of the Makerere faculty obtain funding from the Mulago Foundation to oversee the training of internal medicine residents in Mulago Hospital after returning from his year at Yale.
+In addition, one nurse and 14 faculty and physicians from Makerere College of Health Sciences and Mulago Hospital have spent 4-12 months at Yale and its affiliated hospitals, focusing on specific specialties with emphasis on the management of chronic diseases.
+We, in collaboration with the Yale School of Medicine’s Office of International Health, have also hosted medical students from Makerere for a one month rotation at YSM.
+Most recently, we assisted one of the Makerere faculty, after returning from his year at Yale, in obtaining funding from the Mulago Foundation to oversee the training of internal medicine residents in Mulago Hospital.

 Click here to see an example of the MUYU Office's weekly schedule.